 - You should probably have a pretty large number of cigarette butts.
-Depending on how many cigarette butts were collected - if you would like to have more - schedule another clean-up day soon. - After you have collected a large number of butts, schedule a time to go to your school board meeting to show the members what you have collected.
+Depending on how many cigarette butts were collected if you would like to have more schedule another clean-up day soon. - After you have collected a large number of butts, schedule a time to meet with your college administrator to show the members what you have collected.
 Let them know over what period of time these butts were collected.
 Share with them the facts about the dangers of cigarette litter and the need for smoke-free outdoor recreation facilities.
-Some suggested talking points: - Schools are established to promote healthy activities.
-Schools need to model healthy behaviors, and tobacco-free policies fit with this idea. - Secondhand smoke harms everyone.
+Some suggested talking points: - Colleges and universities should promote healthy activities.
+Colleges need to model healthy behaviors, and commercial tobacco-free policies fit with this idea. - Secondhand smoke harms everyone.
 The Surgeon General has determined that secondhand smoke is a human carcinogen for which there is no safe level of exposure.
 Exposure to secondhand smoke has immediate health consequences on the cardiovascular and respiratory systems. - Secondhand smoke is harmful in outdoor settings.
-According to Repace Associates, secondhand smoke levels in outdoor public places can reach levels as high as those found in indoor facilities where smoking is permitted. - ° Cigarette litter is dangerous.
+According to Repace Associates, secondhand smoke levels in outdoor public places can reach levels as high as those found in indoor facilities where smoking is permitted. - Cigarette litter is dangerous.
 Discarded cigarettes pollute the land and water and may be ingested by toddlers, pets, birds, or fish. - Commercial tobacco-free policies help change community norms.
-Tobacco-free policies establish the community norm that tobacco use is not an acceptable behavior for young people or adults within the entire community. - Commercial tobacco-free environments promote positive community role modeling and protect the health, safety, and welfare of community members. - Let your local newspaper, tribal newsletter and radio station know that you are going to present your findings (literally) to the school board.
-At the school board meeting you should have a fact sheet that outlines what you found and what action you want taken this can be given to the local media.
-Take pictures and send them to your local newspaper and tribal newsletter.
+Tobacco-free policies establish the community norm that commercial tobacco use is not an acceptable behavior for young people or adults within the entire community. - Commercial tobacco-free environments promote positive community role modeling and protect the health, safety, and welfare of community members. - Let your campus newspaper, local newspaper, tribal newsletter and radio station know that you are going to present your findings (literally) to the administration.
+At the meeting you should have a fact sheet that outlines what you found and what action you want taken this can be given to the local media.
+Take pictures of the "Bag o' Butts" and send them to your local newspaper and tribal newsletter.